aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-content/powerpoint-smartart/manage-smartart/_index.md

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
 1. Obtain a slide's reference by its index.
-1. Add a chart with default data along with the desired type (ChartType.PictureOrganizationChart).
+1. Add a chart with default data along with the desired type (Java("com.aspose.slides.ChartType")->PictureOrganizationChart).
 1. Write the modified presentation to a PPTX file

-The following code is used to create a chart.
+The following code is used to create a $chart->

 ```php
 $pres = new Java("com.aspose.slides.Presentation", "test.pptx");